-Since its discovery in 1981, HIV/AIDS has killed more than 25 million people.
-According to the World Health Organisation, there are more than 34 million people living with HIV/AIDS worldwide, the majority of them in sub-Saharan Africa.
+Since its discovery in 1981, HIV/AIDS has killed more than 32 million people.
+According to the World Health Organization (WHO), there are more than 34 million people living with HIV/AIDS worldwide, the majority of them in sub-Saharan Africa.

 The human immunodeficiency virus (HIV) is transmitted through blood and body fluids and gradually breaks down the immune system usually over a three-to-15-year period leading to acquired immunodeficiency syndrome, or AIDS.

 A person living with HIV is considered to have developed AIDS when their immune system is so weak it can no longer fight off certain opportunistic infections and diseases, such as pneumonia, meningitis and some cancers.
 The most common opportunistic infection that (often) leads to death is tuberculosis.

 One tenth of HIV/AIDS sufferers are children (3.4 million) under the age of 15, with over 1,000 becoming infected every day.
 Without treatment, half of all infants with HIV will die before their second birthday.